Toyo Tyres Launch a new R888R tyre

 At different times in my long career in tyres, Toyo tyres have filled this spot.
 Part of the mix of a good supplier is the price of the products and also the stability of the price.
 It is no good if the price fluctuates every time you need new stock and also the popular sizes should have special offers attached on a permanent basis.

-If I did have any criticism about certain tyre suppliers it would be that they change tyre designs too much, with claims that their new tyre will give them “X” better miles, or they will be able to corner faster.
-Michelin and Continental tyres are the worse culprits of this, in my opinion, but as a mid-range tyre manufacturer.
+If I did have any criticism about certain tyre suppliers, it would be that they change tyre designs too much, with claims that their new tyre will give them “X” better miles or they will be able to corner faster.
+Michelin and Continental tyres are the worst culprits of this, in my opinion, but as a mid-range tyre manufacturer.

 I would say that Toyo tyres have also been guilty of this.